WANdisco/wandisco-documentation-ldm/docs/manage-bandwidth.md

 ---
 id: manage-bandwidth
-title: Bandwidth management
+title: Define your bandwidth policy
 sidebar_label: Bandwidth management
 ---

 By default, LiveData Migrator will use all network bandwidth available to the server unless a specific limit is applied.
 Follow the [UI](#manage-bandwidth-with-the-ui) or [CLI](#manage-bandwidth-with-the-cli) instructions to set bandwidth limits.

 ## Manage bandwidth with the UI